-Study participants are asked to provide informed consent for long-term storage of biological specimens and related health data for possible future research testing.
+Study participants are asked to provide informed consent for long term storage of biological specimens and related health data for possible future research testing.
 Related health data may include demographic information such as race, ethnicity, sex, and medical conditions.
 Participants may choose to not have their specimens or health data stored for possible future research testing or withdraw their consent for specimen storage at any time and still remain in the study.

 For participants who do not consent to specimen and health data storage and possible future research testing, all specimens are still collected and stored on-site per protocol requirements.
 These specimens will be retained until the study is completed and all protocol-specified testing has been done.
-Thereafter, any remaining specimens already collected from these participants will be destroyed.
-Participants who provide consent to specimen and health data storage and possible future research testing will have their remaining (leftover) samples along with their demographic information retained at the end of the study.
+Thereafter, sites should request permission from the MTN LC to destroy any remaining specimens already collected from these participants.
+Participants who provide consent to specimen and health data storage and possible future research testing will have their remaining (leftover) samples along with their demographic information kept at the end of the study.